 A forest organically changes over the seasons, and we can embrace and make use of that slow and steady change.
 In an established system, with fruit trees, shrubs and a wide range of perennial plants, understanding slow decay, competition over time, and natural cycles is crucial.

-Dead wood and decaying matter are as much a part of a forest ecosystem as the living plants.
+Dead wood and decaying matter are as much a part of a forest ecosystem as the living plants and fruit trees.
 Leaving organic matter to decompose naturally in our forest gardens, perennial and annual polycultures can slowly, over time, improve the soil and build up a more resilient, joined-up ecosystem.

 By Embracing Chance